lepidus/titlePageForPreprint/README.md

 3. Navigate to `Settings`>` Website`> `Plugins`> `Upload a new plugin`.
 4. Under __Upload file__ select the file __titlePageForPreprint.tar.gz__.
 5. Click __Save__ and the plugin will be installed on your website.
+6. The plugin requires a logo defined on Website Settings -> Apearance -> Logo, so you need to upload an image.
+Images with any kind of transparency (alpha channel) are not supported and **should not** be used.

 ## Installation for development
 1. Install the development dependencies.